 - Emails work as potential reminders.
 They can engage old customers and interest them in new offers.

 - Some visitors convert, but they require a longer than usual sales cycle.
 Email marketing can engage them to a site.

-- You can strengthen your relationship with your subscribers by sending them periodic email reminders of special offers and discounts for subscribers only!
+- You can strengthen your relationship with subscribers by sending them periodic email reminders of special offers and discounts for subscribers only!

 As we have said before, email marketing has scaled several crests and troughs.
-It is only fair to assume that in the coming years, your brand will also experience myriads of advantages, setbacks, and challenges due to the changing face of any form of digital marketing.
+It is only fair to assume that in the coming years, your brand will also experience many advantages, setbacks, and challenges due to the changing face of any form of digital marketing.
 However, email marketing is not only rewarding, but it is also affordable for all small and medium businesses.
 So, in case your emails do not generate impressive revenue in 18 or 24 months from now, you can divert the funds towards some already existing method that works.

 There is no point in worrying about the future without any idea about the incoming changes and the estimation of resources for a contingency plan.
-Here are a few trends for 2019 digital marketers need to worry about –
+Here are a few trends for 2019 that digital marketers need to worry about –